miradavidson/mTierpsy/README.md

 Check the resulting videos and tune the cropping parameters accordingly, as different videos may have differently positioned boxes.
 Set the `video_path` in the metadata accordingly.

 ### Metadata
-It is very important to have a complete metadata file.
 Each metadata file should contain the following columns:
 - `file_id` File identifier.
 This is used to link metadata to features and should be unique for each video.
 - `experiment` Name of the experiment.
 It is used for calibration across all entries within the same experiment.
 If each experiment was taken with a different set-up, it can be set equal to `original_video_path`.
 - `video_path` Path to the mouse-specific video.